 Emergency Medical Services for Children Department (EMS for Children).
 The EMSC Department continues to coordinate virtual state Pediatric Emergency Medical Advisory Committee (PEMAC) and Pediatric Data Analysis Research Team (DART) meetings with ongoing subcommittees and a workgroup focused on protocol revisions and EMS data analysis.
-PEMAC met on January 5, 2022, with special presentations on new protocol considerations, C4 Pediatrics update, and discussed revisions for the VAIP Standards.
-The Pediatric EMS Champion Winter Forum was also held on January 5, 2022, focusing on three topics: Pediatric safe transport, Pediatric non-transports, and training for the 2022 Federal EMS Assessment.
-This national survey launched January 5, 2022, reaching out to 16,000 EMS Agencies across the country.
-As of January 21, nine (9) of the Maryland JEMSOPs have already completed the survey.
+PEMAC will meet on March 2, 2022, with the Safe Kids Maryland state meeting in the afternoon.
+The 2022 Federal EMS Assessment launched on January 5, 2022.
+This national survey reaches 16,000 EMS agencies across the country.
+As of February 24, 2022, 21 (75%) of the Maryland JEMSOPs have already completed the survey.
 Maryland EMSC is providing biweekly "Office Hours" to the EMSOPs as they work to complete this national re-assessment.
-The next in-person training for these Champions will occur in May 2022 and focus on Child Fatality Review program changes, resilience for both children and clinicians, and the development of additional pediatric clinical scenarios for local training.
+The next in-person training for these Champions will occur May 12-13, 2022, as a preconference to EMS Care 2022 and focus on Child Fatality Review program changes, resilience for both children and clinicians, and the development of additional pediatric clinical scenarios for local training.
 Quarterly web-based forums will continue to share educational material.